owenkerrisk/Penetration-Testing-using-Kali-Metasploit-/README.md

 In today’s interconnected world, computer and cloud security are paramount for organizations striving to safeguard their operations.
 Cloud service providers and their corporate clients must proactively prepare to counter cyberthreats before they strike and ensure resilience against a diverse range of malicious activities to maintain a competitive edge.
 While cloud-based solutions offer compelling cost-saving benefits, they also introduce challenges related to scalability, privacy, and security.
 These concerns contribute to hesitation and complexities surrounding their widespread adoption.

 This report will focus on penetration testing using both Kali and Metasploit.
 The goal is to complete each assigned task given.
-I will be focusing on the following;
+I will be focusing on the following:

-•	Network Scanning
+-	Network Scanning
-•	Exploiting the unreal IRC Server
+- Exploiting the unreal IRC Server
-•	Gaining root access
+- Gaining root access
-•	Cracking the passwords
+- Cracking the passwords
-•	Logging into ubuntu Metasploit
+- Logging into ubuntu Metasploit
-•	Mapping to Att&ck
+- Mapping to Att&ck
-•	Att&ck Technique Countermeasures
+- Att&ck Technique Countermeasures

 All of these labs were completed on Oracle Box Virtual Machines which will demonstrate all my work I completed.